 Brown Rice vs Oatmeal: Nutrient Comparison

-Brown rice and oatmeal have similar nutritional profiles, although there are key differences between the two.
+They both have similar nutrition profiles, although there are key differences between the two.

-The following table is a side-by-side comparison of the nutrients contained in a 100-gram serving of cooked brown rice and cooked unenriched oatmeal.
+The following table is a side-by-side comparison of the nutrients contained in a 100-gram serving of each one.

 |Oatmeal (100 g)